Minecraft's Windows 10 edition is coming to the Xbox One, will be a 4K title for Project Scorpio

 Reading time icon 3 min. read

-Read the affiliate disclosure page to find out how can you help MSPoweruser effortlessly and without spending any money.
-Read more
+Read our disclosure page to find out how can you help MSPoweruser sustain the editorial team Read more

-Editor’s note: The article initially stated that the new Minecraft will be one of the 4K launch titles for the Project Scorpio — however, we are now hearing that it will only be a 4K title for the Scorpio rather than a launch title which doesn’t really change anything, to be frank as the game will still run at 4K on the Scorpio.
+Editor’s note: The article initially stated that the new Minecraft will be one of the 4K launch titles for the Project Scorpio — however, we are now hearing that it will only be a 4K title for the Scorpio rather than a launch title which doesn’t really change anything, to be frankĀ as the game will still run at 4K on the Scorpio.
 Nevertheless, we apologize for the mistake and we’ll make sure this doesn’t happen again in the future.
-Original article follows below.
+Original article follows below.Ā

 As you all know, Microsoft’s Project Scorpio is set to be release this holiday season.
 The company has been working on the console for a while now, and we’ll get to know more about the games for the upcoming machine at E3 2017 next month.
 However, we’ll likely get some early leaks before E3 as per usual.
 That’s the nature of the business!
 Well, let’s start the trend, shall we?
 According to our sources, Mojang’s Minecraft will be one of the 4K titles for Project Scorpio.